 Gibbus deformity is an exaggerated kyphotic curve that is very sharp and angular.
 It will cause a spinal protrusion that is noticeable, especially when bending forward.

 Hyperkyphosis is another name for an exaggerated kyphotic curve, especially used to describe the condition in older adults.
-This name is usually associated with osteoporosis.
+This diagnostic term is usually associated with osteoporosis.

 Hypokyphosis describes a deficient thoracic curvature or a complete loss of normal thoracic curvature.